jackred/eeg_poly_parser/README.md

 ## formatting

 you need to put the data file inside `data`
+the file should be named like this:
-the formatted file will go inside `formatted`
+`mailname@mail.tldX.csv` (X being an optional number) the formatted file will go inside `formatted`

 ### filename.txt